lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 {:numbered="false"}

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Geovane Fedrecheski}}}, {{{Michael Richardson}}}, {{{Göran Selander}}}, and {{{Brian Sipos}}} for their feedback and comments.

+The target attributes "ed-ta-*" for specifying supported trust anchors build on a proposal originally described in {{I-D.serafin-lake-ta-hint}}.

 This work was supported by the Sweden's Innovation Agency VINNOVA within the EUREKA CELTIC-NEXT project CYPRESS.